mariana2103/BD/README.md

 # BD
-Project for a Databases class at FEUP
+Project for a Databases class at FEUP.